Privacy Policy — No Panic

 For transparency, the App does not include:

-- Amplitude, Mixpanel, PostHog, or any analytics SDK other than the Firebase Analytics described in §3.4;
+- Amplitude, Mixpanel, PostHog, or any analytics SDK other than the Firebase Analytics described in §3.4 and the Facebook App Events described in §3.5;

 - Sentry, Crashlytics, Bugsnag, or any other crash-reporting SDK;